-To be honest, we were surprised by number three — 67% of respondents believe it will take 10 years or less for the industry to reach the tipping point where overall design and services are tailored more for good health than illness.
+To be honest, we were surprised by number three – 67% believe it will take ten years or less for the industry to reach the tipping point where overall design and services are tailored more for good health than illness.
 In “healthcare years,” one decade isn’t a lot of time.
 We expected a more pessimistic outlook, but only 24% believe it will take closer to 15 years, and just 9% believe it will take longer than that.
-It’s fair to say those results could change with a more statistically-valid approach administered across thousands of recipients.
-Still, with 150+ responses, it gives directional insights to what industry insiders are thinking.
+Given that the survey was designed to generate directional insights only, it’s fair to say those results could change with a more statistically valid approach administered across thousands of recipients.
+Still, with 150+ responses, it gives a good sense for what industry insiders are thinking.

-And we are seeing change happening — in thinking, in the way care is financed, and in delivery models.
-There continues to be a strong push — particularly by the Centers for Medicaid and Medicare Services (CMS) — for value-based models that focus on results (and illness-avoidance).
-Social determinants, finally recognized for their impact on health (SDOH), are being integrated into traditional care delivery, and we’re seeing a greater focus on bringing community-based organizations into the continuum — all in the name of good health.
+And we are seeing change happening – in thinking, in the way care is financed, and in delivery models.
+There continues to be a strong push – particularly by the Centers for Medicaid and Medicare Services (CMS) – for value-based models that focus on results (and illness-avoidance).
+Social determinants of health (SDOH), finally recognized for their impact on health, are being integrated into traditional care delivery, and we’re seeing a greater focus on bringing community-based organizations into the continuum – all in the name of good health.

 New entrants are joining the market, too, bringing solutions that support this growing focus on health status.
 Take Philadelphia-based Tridiuum, for example.
 They’re using technology to help integrate behavioral health (long treated separately from physical health) into the care continuum to drive better total health.
 We’re also seeing traditional healthcare organizations start to implement programs with a much greater emphasis on overcoming barriers to good health.
 A great example is the FoodQ program begun by Health Care Service Corporation and the Blue Cross Blue Shield Institute.
 It offers an affordable food delivery service in communities that suffer from limited access to fresh, nutritious food.
 In both of these examples the companies are tackling issues known to impact overall health, not to mention chronic conditions.